elifesciences-publications/PRV-Cell-Counting/README.md

+### This code is associated with the paper from Ganzer et al., "Closed-loop neuromodulation restores network connectivity and motor control after spinal cord injury". eLife, 2018. http://dx.doi.org/10.7554/eLife.32058

 # PRV-Cell-Counting
 This software was written for the Texas Biomedical Device Center at UT Dallas by David Pruitt.
 The purpose of this software is to allow the user to perform manual counting of cells labeled with fluorescent proteins in brain tissue.
 It was primarily developed for researchers using pseudorabies virus (PRV), which is a retrograde neuronal tracer.
 Histological images used by this program must use the Microsoft DeepZoom format, as these images can be very large and memory intensive.
 To handle these image sizes, this software uses OpenSeadragon to load and display the DeepZoom images.